Howdju/howdju/premiser-ui/README.md

 ## react-md

 This workspace currently depends on a patch of @react-md/autocomplete@2.9.1 that adds `event.preventDefault()` when the user presses enter to autocomplete.
-This prevents form submission.
+This change prevents submitting a form when the user is autocompleting.

 PR for that change is here: https://github.com/mlaursen/react-md/pull/1439